More About Ellen

 Falling into a kiln is the kind of professional hazard one has as a professor of Folklore, which is what my father does.
 My mother is an Art Historian.
 This is also why I am the way that I am.
 They have both written way more books than I ever will.
 Their professions also afforded me, as child-in-tow, numerous travel opportunities, couched in conferences and fieldwork.
 So, for example, I do remember other trips to Turkey since I’ve been there about ten times.
 I also had the good fortune to be taken to Mexico, Newfoundland in Canada, England, Ireland, Northern Ireland, Scotland, France, Sweden, Finland, Norway, Denmark, China, Japan, India, and Bangladesh.
 Though I may have somewhat hazy childish memories of some of these countries, this is why I am the way that I am.

-When I was seven years old, my parents took me to see the film version of Kenneth Branagh’s Henry V. I think I fell in love with Shakespeare, Henry the Fifth, and Kenneth Branagh simultaneously.
+When I was in first grade, my parents took me to see the film version of Kenneth Branagh’s Henry V. I think I fell in love with Shakespeare, Henry the Fifth, and Kenneth Branagh simultaneously.
 I made my parents take me back to see it---five times.
 Ultimately, I wrote a letter to the movie theatre, asking them if I could have the poster.
-As I imagine that not many other seven-year-old girls were requesting that particular poster, they granted my request.
-I still have the poster, but it is about as tattered as the prop of a war-torn flag, and it reads ‘I saw Henry V five times’ in grade two penmanship.
-But the fact that at age seven I ran around the house yelling some variation of ‘Once more unto the breach dear friends, once more’ has a lot to do with why I am the way that I am.
+As I imagine that not many other young girls were requesting that particular poster, they granted my request.
+I still have the poster, but it is about as tattered as the prop of a war-torn flag, and it reads ‘I saw Henry V five times’ in grade one penmanship.
+But the fact that at age six I ran around the house yelling some variation of ‘Once more unto the breach dear friends, once more’ has a lot to do with why I am the way that I am.

 The Shakespeare-Henry-KennyB triumvirate is not the first man that I loved.
 The first man that I loved was either Charles Barkley, when he was playing for the Philadelphia 76ers, or Von Hayes, of the Phillies.
 When Charles Barkley was out for an injury, I drew him a drawing of him in bed with his teddy bear, and all of his teammates standing around like ministering angels in their basketball jerseys.
 He sent me back an autographed photo that read ‘To Ellen Best Wishes Charles.’
 I still have the photo.
 It less resembles a prop war-torn flag because it came in a frame.